montidesign/bgvideo/README.md

 </div>
 ```

-To use the plugin in a manner that ensure compatibility with iOS on small screens, simply add a shortcode to your content, like so:
+To use the plugin in a manner that ensures compatibility with iOS on small screens, simply add a shortcode within the WordPress content editor, like so:

 [bgvideo mp4="https://domain.com/urlforvideo.mp4" poster="https://domain.com/urlforposter.jpg" autoplay muted loop playsinline]